reema0814/Threat-Protection-with-XDR/Labguide/lab6_create_detections.md

 1. Click on Next:Connections, Review + Create  and Click on Create and continue to designer.

->**Important:** Follow similar steps to create another playbook with an Alert trigger.
+> After creating the Playbook with incident trigger, create another playbook with an Alert trigger.

 1. In the Search bar of the Azure portal, type *Sentinel*, then select **Microsoft Sentinel**.